 Today I saw my daughter pounding furiously with pencils upon paper.
 Brow furrowed, she inordinately assembled a haphazard diaspora of points by means of pummeling.
 Unsatisfied with one color, she expanded the oeuvre to encompass black, green and grey.
 The shimmering graphite reflects blindingly into my eyes as I gaze now upon the paper, turning it in my hands and observing the deft divots, at deviating distances, disseminated by her (distraught?) digits.

 Again: What is the intent behind such an act?
 Where is this impulse leading my Lillian?

 Perhaps I am wrong to wring my hands over this phantom.
-Seeking out its source may be nothing more than a wayward fantasy—testing time by torturously transgressing its bounds—a distant dream impossible to reanimate.
-A daemon drowned in the depths of a deluge, literally “watered over” by a torrent of experience, a cavalcade of continuous registered remembrance.
+Seeking its source may be nothing more than a wayward fantasy—testing time by torturously transgressing its bounds—a distant dream of impossible return.
+A daemon drowned in the depths of a deluge, literally “watered over” by a torrent of experience, a cavalcade of continuous registered remembrances.

 And I had to clean up the mess afterwards, too.